tdameros/42-fdf/README.md

 _FDF is short for ’fil de fer’ in French which means ’wireframe model’._

-The program represent the model in isometric projection.
+The program represents a model in isometric projection.

 ## Compatibility